thephpleague/url/4.0/components/path.md

 What makes an URI specific apart from the scheme is how the path is parse and manipulated.
 This simple path class although functional will not ease parsing a Data URI path or a FTP Uri path.
 That's why the library comes bundles with two specialized Path objects that extend the current object by adding more specific methods in accordance to the path usage:

-- the [HierarchicalPath](/4.0/components/hierarchical-path/) object to work with HTTP, FTP, WS paths component
+- the [HierarchicalPath](/4.0/components/hierarchical-path/) object to work with Hierarchical paths component
-- the [DataPath](/4.0/components/datauri-path/) object to work with the DataURI path
+- the [DataPath](/4.0/components/datauri-path/) object to work with the Data URIs path

-The [Extension Guide](/4.0/uri/extension/#mailto-interfaces) also provides examples on how to extends the Path object to make it meets you specific URI parsing and manipulation methods.
+The [Extension Guide](/4.0/uri/extension/#mailto-interfaces) also provides an example on how to extend the `Path` object to make it meets you specific URI parsing and manipulation methods.